 In 1978 the railroad was renamed Washington Park and Zoo Railway when the City of Portland turned over operation of the zoo to the Portland metropolitan area regional government.
 The new name better reflects the service provided by the zoo railway.

-Today all three trains – the Zooliner, the Centennial Steam Train, and the Oregon Express – operate simultaneously on busy days.
+Today two of the trains – the Zooliner and the Oregon Express – operate on busy days.
 Additional rolling stock includes a fire train built in 1959 by Weyerhaeuser Corp., and a work train.
 They are cared for by both professional staff and volunteers.
+The Centennial Steam Train only runs during ZooLights and other special event days.

 Railway postal cancellation